Quicr/laps/docs/relay-protocol.md

 Edge relays are core relays that facilitate connections from clients and all [relay types](#relay-types).
 The Edge relay is a "**can do it all relay**."

-These relays often have a lower vertical scale due to them having to maintain MoQT client connections.
-It is expected that there will be many Edge relays based on MoQT client connections and bandwidth.
+These relays often have a lower vertical scale due to them having to maintain MOQT client connections.
+It is expected that there will be many Edge relays based on MOQT client connections and bandwidth.

 **Edge relay operations:**

 - Performs everything a Via relay does
-- Client connection server implementation of MoQT
+- Client connection server implementation of MOQT
-- Handles several client connections, each of which have different QUIC transport encryption/decryption with varying high volume of stream changes based on group and subgroups as defined in MoQT
+- Handles several client connections, each of which have different QUIC transport encryption/decryption with varying high volume of stream changes based on group and subgroups as defined in MOQT
 - Establishes data forwarding plane to all subscribers based on subscribes and publisher announcements/connections
 - Performs authorization validation and enforcement
 - Enforces administrative policy
 - Performs edge defense with client connections by implementing rate limiting and other DoS mitigations
 - On-demand peering based on [selection algorithm](#selection-algorithm) to bring in Via relays to establish an optimized and efficient data forwarding plane to subscribers
-- Receives and state-maintains announcements from both MoQT client publishers and Stub relays
+- Receives and state-maintains publishes from both MOQT client publishers and Stub relays

 Edge relays are expected to scale horizontally in a stateless fashion, supporting scale-up and scale-down based on demand in the region.
 Edge relays can be "right-sized" to fit the need of subscriber and publisher demand.